programminghistorian/ph-submissions/lessons/gravity-model.md

 For coffee exports, population is also important.
 In 1950, the difference in population between Canada (14 million) and the United States (152 million) means that it was unlikely that they imported the same amount of coffee.
 Nevertheless, with no domestic supply and a strong coffee-drinking culture, Canada and the United States probably had more in common with each other in terms of their coffee importing habits per capita than they do with many South and Central American countries, who grew their own coffee and therefore had less need to import it.
 So population, coffee culture, and domestic supply are all relevant variables, as were potentially other factors, making an approach that only considers population, insufficient (Figure 1).

-{% include figure.html filename="figure1.png" caption="Example A: A map of historic English counties, showing Westmorland, Berkshire, and London.
+{% include figure.html filename="figure1.png" caption="Figure 1: Example A - A map of historic English counties, showing Westmorland, Berkshire, and London.
 It would be unlikely for both counties to send the same number of migrants to London given differences in population and distance from the capital.
-Example B: Some of the countries are coffee-producing, and that would affect their need to import, skewing the distribution.
+Example B - Some of the countries are coffee-producing, and that would affect their need to import, skewing the distribution.
 Meanwhile, population varies widely between countries. 'person' icon by Jens Tärning, 'Coffee Bean' by Abdo, 'Cup' by alvianwijaya, all from the *Noun Project*." %}

 To arrive at a more realistic distribution for case studies such as these, an approach is needed which takes into account several relevant influencing factors.
 One such approach is a "gravity model", a mathematical formula based on [regression analysis](https://en.wikipedia.org/wiki/Regression_analysis) and [probability theory](https://en.wikipedia.org/wiki/Probability_theory) that can take relevant push, pull, or economic factors into consideration when suggesting a probable distribution between the various territories.